philgyford/vagrant-heroku-cedar-14-python/README.md

 * python 2.7.6
 * Requirements for Pillow
 * pip, virtualenv, virtualenvwrapper

-To do:

-* Foreman?
-* Nginx?
-* Other things?
+* foreman

-It will make a new virtualenv and install any requirements specified in a `requirements.txt` file.
+It will make a new virtualenv (`myvirtualenv`)

+If a `requirements.txt` file is found, modules in it will be installed into the virtualenv.

+If a `Procfile` is found, foreman will be started.

 Useful: